max-donger/BozjanQuestApp/README.md

 - Explain maximizing profit on doing fates, by pulling the 4th legion mobs towards them
 - Dice LB3 is about 20% maybe?
 How many options are there?
 I've never gotten doom so far
 - Add reset button to Star mob timers
+- X Memories, and where to get them

 If you haven't registered yet and you try to register you may get this:
 You cannot join a critical engagement with less than 10 seconds remaining before battle.